HennyJie/BrainGB/README.md

 To adjust the attention-enhanced message passing schemes, simply set the input parameter `model_name` as `gat` and chose an option name for the parameter `gat_mp_type`.

 ## Pooling Strategies
-The pooling stretagy is controlled by setting the `self.pooling` in the chosen model.
+The pooling strategy is controlled by setting the `self.pooling` in the chosen model.
 Specifically, BrainGB implements the following three basic pooling strategies:
 | Pooling Strategies                    | Option Name          |
 | ------------------------------------ | ------------------- |
 | Mean Pooling | `mean`  |
 | Sum Pooling        | `sum` |
 | Concat Pooling | `concat`  |

-To adjust the pooling strategies, simply set the choosen option name for the input parameter `pooling`.
+To adjust the pooling strategies, simply set the chosen option name for the input parameter `pooling`.

 ##